Wonder what there is to do during winter in Illinois? You came to the right place.

 While you’ll surely enjoy any of these rinks, there is no better skating experience than stepping onto a frozen lake or pond to test your balance or show off your moves.

 This coveted Midwestern tradition is usually free and rarely crowded.
+If you are looking for more free things to do in Illinois, click here.

 If you’ve never skated on a lake or pond, there are usually shoveled, designated areas for skating near the shoreline.